3EN-Cloud/netsumo/README.md

 #### Creating fake endpoints for nlapiRequestURL ####

 Use the addEndpoint method inside the context to create a fake endpoint for nlapiRequestURL.
 The addEndpoint method has 3 options: regex, url and data.
-Data is the data you want to send back.
-URL is the url being called.
-Or alternatively, you can use the regex option to use a regex test on the call's url.
+Regex and url are used to match the url directly.
+Data is what is returned.

 ```javascript
 var netsumo = require('netsumo');